From our earliest childhood we are told that looking at the sun is dangerous – and it is if done incorrectly.

 And the best part?
 It’s free!

-That’s right, Hastings Museum offers free observing the third Saturday of every month from 11:00 a.m. to noon, from April through September.
+That’s right, Hastings Museum offers free observing the fourth Saturday of every month from 11:00 a.m. to noon, from April through September.

 (Dates and times may change, so be sure to click here to view the current schedule.)